Hayden Crozier

-Hayden Crozier (born 24 December 1993) is a professional Australian rules footballer playing for the Western Bulldogs in the Australian Football League (AFL).
-He previously played for the Fremantle Football Club from 2012 to 2017.
+Hayden Crozier (born 24 December 1993) is a former professional Australian rules footballer who played in the Australian Football League (AFL).
+He played for the Fremantle Football Club from 2012 to 2017 and the Western Bulldogs from 2017 to 2023.

 Career

 Originally from Rowville, Crozier played junior football for the Eastern Ranges in the TAC Cup.
 He performed well at the AFL Draft Combine, recording the second highest running leap and elite-level sprinting and endurance results.
 He represented Victoria Metro at the 2011 AFL Under 18 Championships where he took a spectacular high mark against Western Australia.

-He was drafted by Fremantle with their second selection, 20th overall, in the 2011 AFL Draft.
+He was drafted by Fremantle with their second selection, 20th overall, in the 2011 AFL draft.

 A high leaping left-footed forward, Crozier was selected to play his first games for Fremantle in round 10 of the 2012 AFL season against the Adelaide Football Club after performing well in the West Australian Football League (WAFL) for East Perth.

 At the conclusion of the 2017 AFL season, Crozier was traded to the Western Bulldogs.